abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 {: .definition}

-> An axiom schema is a formula (containing variables), from which we can derive propositions (by replacing those variables with proposition).
+> An axiom schema is a formula (containing variables), from which we can derive propositions (by replacing those variables with propositions).

 Note that the propositions that we plug into the schema don't have to be primary.
 For example, having the proposition $a$ (that is symbolized below by the orange ball) and the proposition stating that $a$ implies $a \lor b$ (which is one of the tautologies that we saw above), we can plug those propositions into the *modus ponens* and prove that $a \lor b$ is true.